jewettaij/jacobi_pd/README.md

 #### The main feature of this repository is it's [license](LICENSE.md).

+I have recently been having a hard time finding a short, simple eigenvector calculator in C++ with an explicitly-stated permissive open-source license.
 Amazingly, in early 2020, no *public-domain*
-C++ code exists for matrix diagonalization.
+C++ code yet exists for matrix diagonalization.
 Other C++ libraries such as Eigen or GSL use somewhat more restrictive licenses.
 *(On several occasions, those licenses have prevented me from borrowing code from those libraries to contribute to other open-source projects.)*
+Out of that frustration, I wrote this repository.

 *Caveats:* The code in this repository has not been optimized, does not run in parallel,